vighneshiyer/vighneshiyer.com/content/personal/blog/no_titles_are_the_norm.md

 - Learning can't exist when students don't feel strictly inferior to their teacher with respect to the subject under question.
 It simply can't happen.
   - More than learning however.
 Feeling superior to your 'superiors' is extremely detrimental to productivity and motivation.
 Having all inferior peers and inferior people up the chain is demoralizing.
   - Consider dogs.
 Are most humans really that different?
 Without leadership, they go wild.
 - Is there historical precedent here?
 I would guess there is.
+How was respect restored?
+  - Similar ideas at play about older generations complaining about the childishness or inferiority of the younger generation - this has lots of historical precedent.
+  - Is there any historical precedent for older generations recognizing the superiority of the youth, and exalting youth?
+Certainly yes.